 Harbour Front Literaturfestival, Elbphilharmonie Hamburg

-Robin Peter Müller, leader & violin / Anna Prohaska, soprano / Carolin Emcke, text
+Robin Peter Müller, direction & violin / Anna Prohaska, soprano / Carolin Emcke, text

 Anna Prohaska and the La Folia Barockorchester provided musical answers to questions between love and loss from eight centuries.
 Together, the author and the musicians celebrated “Celebration of Life in Death” on that evening at HARBOUR FRONT SOUNDS and gave expression to hope and grief in times of pandemic.